m0vefaster/socket.io.milestone/README.md

 # Socket.IO Milestone

-This repo is for the Fixing of socket io issue 1946
+-This repo is for the Fixing of socket io issue 1946

 ``https://github.com/Automattic/socket.io/issues/1946``

-A cloud server for socket.io
+-The fix is backward compatible.

 ## How to use